 In cases like these, the college or university potentially wants to go out of the scope of what they are accredited for.
-So regional accreditors have processes for applying for “substantive changes.”
+So institutional accreditors have processes for applying for “substantive changes.”
 These can include:

-- expanding beyond bachelor’s programs to grant master’s degrees or doctoral degrees for the first time;
+- Expanding beyond bachelor’s programs to grant master’s degrees or doctoral degrees for the first time;

-- delivering services at satellite or branch campuses;
+- Delivering services at satellite or branch campuses;

-- cooperating to award degrees jointly with another institution; or
+- Cooperating to award degrees jointly with another institution; or

-- creating degree programs that are primarily or entirely online.
+- Creating degree programs that are primarily or entirely online.

 That last case, of course, is becoming very common as the popularity of online education grows.

-So, while the regional accreditation system is designed in part to ensure stability, it also is designed to promote reflection and quality improvement.
+So, while the institutional accreditation system is designed in part to ensure stability, it also is designed to promote reflection and quality improvement.
 As such, it is possible for accredited colleges and universities to innovate to provide high-quality programs that are eligible for federal financial aid and that meet the needs of today’s students.

 Explore more content like this article